saleebm/wp-acf-mutations/README.md

 An ACF field can also be obtained if set inside resolve function response field for the custom field.
 This uses a custom field that is not registered through ACF, but can be added through ACF and likewise obtained programmatically in the resolver.

+As of now, this only allows the mutations for updating, not creating posts or users.
+To add to the creation mutation, or for any mutation really, find the type name of the mutation input, and place that in the conditional check for the type name on [line 90](https://github.com/saleebm/wp-acf-mutations/blob/227b8dc95b3ccd247ad3a0f2f519b4ab7a97abe6/functions.php#L90) or 100 of the functions file: `$type_name === 'UpdateUserInput'`.
+In this case, it is UpdateUserInput, but you can typically find that type name by looking through the docs of WPGraphQL.

 ## Requirements

 1. WordPress with TwentyTwenty theme installed and the following plugins listed